 Faculty Members and Research Interests

 Austin C. Archer, Ph.D., Instructional Psychology, Indiana University, 1993.
 Dr. Archer joined the faculty in 1991, after having taught for two years at Illinois State University.
 His current research interests are in cognition, memory, and constructivist learning theory.
 Dr. Archer has published articles in various journals, including the Journal of Educational Research and the Journal of Research in Christian Education.
-Dr. Archer currently teaches graduate level courses, including Advanced Human Development, Qualitative Research, Psychology of Learning, and Counseling Diverse Populations.
+Dr. Archer currently teaches graduate courses in, Advanced Human Development, Qualitative Research, Psychology of Learning, and Counseling Diverse Populations.

 Linda Ivy, Ph.D., Clinical Psychology, University of Oregon, 2005.
 Dr. Ivy completed her clinical internship at Oregon Health and Science University in the Child Development and Rehabilitation Center in August, 2006.
-Clinical areas of interest include behavioral management training for families, and cognitive behavioral treatments for depression and anxiety.
+Clinical areas of interest include behavioral management training for families and cognitive behavioral treatments for depression and anxiety.
 Dr. Ivy's primary research focus has been on social cognitions, particularly in parents and families.
-She teaches Counseling Theories, Psychological Assessment and Career and Lifestyle Development.
+She teaches Counseling Theories, Clinical Assessment, Cognitive Assessment, Career Counseling, and Counseling Individuals with Addictions.